When do I receive rental payments?

 We have a very comprehensive follow up and reminder system to reduce arrears as much as possible including phone, SMS, email and letter based reminders as outlined in our written arrears policy.

-I’ve found another real estate agent with lower fees, why should I stick with Auckland Property Management?
+I’ve found another real estate agent with lower fees, why should I stick with apm?

 The property management field has become very competitive in recent years.